The Moral Foundations Reddit Corpus: Annotation

 We started with a larger pool of 27 annotators, all undergraduate research assistants who completed two months of training sessions to develop expert-level familiarity with MFT.
 Training consisted of lectures, discussions, readings, and practice annotations with inter-annotation agreement analysis.
 In early annotation stages, annotator disagreement was addressed through discussion and, if necessary, certain labels were modified.
 However, given the subjective nature of the task, in many cases, it is difficult to make the determination of whether or not a document expresses moral sentiment or which category of moral sentiment it expresses.
 While it is necessary to have consistent annotator training, a focus on maximizing annotator agreement risks artificially inflating agreement at the cost of suppressing the natural variability of moral sentiment \citep{hoover2020moral}.
 Accordingly, our annotators were trained to both strive for consistency, while also encouraged to avoid stereotypes that may increase agreement with other annotators but would lead them to ignore their own beliefs.
 Out of these original set of annotators, we selected the top five performing annotators, based on both inter-coder reliability assessments and the commitment of the annotators to the project, to become primary annotators and complete the rest of the annotations in our corpus.

 Our trained annotators were independently assigned to label each comment from a subset of comments sampled from a corpus associated with one of the 12 subreddits (see Table ~\ref{table:5}).
-The annotations were performed on Prodigy.\footnote{\url{https://prodi.gy/}} Each post was assigned a label indicating the absence or presence of the six foundations, thin morality, explicit/implicit expression, and the confidence level of the annotator (see Figure \ref{fig:Prodigy} in the Appendix).
+The annotations were performed on Prodigy.\footnote{\url{https://prodi.gy/}} Each post was assigned a label indicating the absence or presence of the six foundations, thin morality, explicit/implicit expression, and the confidence level of the annotator (MFT Coding Manual in Appendix \ref{sec:CodingGuide}).